+A reduction of 10% of the existing sediment loading is required.
+Based on an existing TSS loading of 183,367 pounds per year, the Township minimum pollutant reduction is 18,367 pounds per year.
 A reduction of 5% of the existing nutrient loading is required.
-Based on an existing nutrient loading of 2,469 pounds per year, the Township minimum pollutant reduction is 123 pounds per year.
+Based on an existing nutrient loading of 292.5 pounds per year, the Township minimum pollutant reduction is 14.7 pounds per year.